safe-global/safe-android/docs/INTERNAL_BUILD.md

 # Build `internal` app

-The `internal` app uses the Rinkeby test network.
-It uses the staging environment for relay and notification services.
-It is meant to test new features as soon as they are merged to master.
+The `internal` app is meant to test new features as soon as they are merged to master.
+It uses the Rinkeby test network and the staging environment for relay and notification services.

 ## Local Build Setup Requirements
 ### Firebase / Google Services Plugin